Aj-K-code/Aj-News/README.md

 - Runs daily at 5:00 AM UTC (12:00 AM EST)
 - Uses the Google Gemini API to fetch healthcare and general news
 - Saves the data as JSON files in the `data/` directory
+- Automatically updates an index file to track available data files
 - Commits and pushes the updated files to your repository

 To enable automatic updates: